athena-team/athena-signal/README.md

 ## Athena-signal operating instructions

-1. Before use, you need to set the switches of each module to determine the modules to be run or not.
+1. You need to set the switches of each module to determine whether it is enabled or not.
 Enter the number of mic and reference, and the coordinates of each microphone.
-In this framework, the function switches AEC_KEY, HPF_KEY, MVDR_KEY, NS_KEY, AGC_KEY exist in the AEC, HPF, MVDR, NS, AGC.
 When the switch is set to 1, it is in the running state, and when it is 0, the module will be skipped.
 Generally you have to manually set the number of microphones and reference channels, and the coordinates for each microphone.
-The coordinates MUST be set when MVDR is enabled.
+The coordinates MUST be set when MVDR, GSC or DOA module is enabled.
 2. You can set the length of the read and write data array_frm_len, and it is 128 by default, ptr_input_data and ptr_ref_data store the microphone signal data and reference signal data, respectively.
 The multi-channel microphone signals are stored in the form of parallel input, that is, the data of each channel is sequentially stored in ptr_input_data.
 3. Since MVDR requires the angle of incidence of the sound source, we set it to 90 by default.
+When the DOA module is enabled, the steering vector will be estimated by DOA estimation.
 MVDR supports ANY array setups, including circular array and linear array, as long as you set the coordinates of microphones mic_coord beforehand.

 ## Requirements